Karenia brevis

 Karenia brevis is a microscopic, single-celled, photosynthetic organism in the genus Karenia.
 It is a marine dinoflagellate commonly found in the waters of the Gulf of Mexico.
-It is the organism responsible for the "Florida red tides" that affect the Gulf coasts of Florida and Texas in the U.S., and nearby coasts of Mexico.
+It is the organism responsible for the "Florida red tides" that affect the coastal parts of Florida, Texas and Mexico.
 K. brevis has been known to travel great lengths around the Florida peninsula and as far north as the Carolinas.

 Each cell has two flagella that allow it to move through the water in a spinning motion.
 K. brevis is unarmored, and does not contain peridinin.
 Cells are between 20 and 40 μm in diameter.
 K. brevis naturally produces a suite of potent neurotoxins collectively called brevetoxins, which cause gastrointestinal and neurological problems in other organisms and are responsible for large die-offs of marine organisms and seabirds.

 History

 The classification of K. brevis has changed over time as advances in technology are made.

-Karenia brevis was named for Dr. Karen A. Steidinger in 2001, and was previously known as Gymnodinium breve and Ptychodiscus brevis.
+Karenia brevis (K. brevis) was named for Dr. Karen A. Steidinger in 2000 but was previously known as Gymnodinium breve and Ptychodiscus brevis.
 It was first named Gymnodinium brevis in 1948, but was later changed to Gymnodinium breve, which correlates with the guidelines of the International Code of Botanical Nomenclature.
 In 1979 it was categorized under the genus Ptychodiscus and named Ptychodiscus brevis as new research showed it fit better under this genus because of its morphology, biochemistry, and ultrastructure.
 Then in 1989, scientists agreed this organism should be referred to as its original name (G. breve).
-It was then reclassified and transferred to the new genus karenia, which was established at the University of Copenhagen in 2000.
+It was then reclassified and transferred to the new genus Karenia, which was established at the University of Copenhagen in 2000.

-Karenia brevis was first identified in Florida in 1947, but anecdotal reports in the Gulf of Mexico date back to the 1530s.
+K. brevis was first identified in Florida in 1947, but anecdotal reports in the Gulf of Mexico date back to the 1530s.
 Outbreaks of K. brevis have been known to occur since the Spanish explorers of the 15th and 16th centuries, as documented by Spanish explorers like Cabeza de Vaca.
 These explorers noted large fish kills that resemble the die offs seen in present-day due to K. brevis.
-C.C.
-Davis confirmed these die offs were due to K. brevis in 1948.
+C. C. Davis confirmed these die offs were due to K. brevis in 1948.